edgar-mercado/capstone-devops/README.md

 ## Description

-Capstone is a project created to implement the knowladge gained during the DevOps nanodegree course from Udacity.
-These include:
+Capstone is a project created to implement the knowladge gained during the DevOps nanodegree course from Udacity, this pipeline used rolling up deployments to update the service.
+This pipeline is:

 Working in AWS
 Using Jenkins to implement Continuous Integration and Continuous Deployment Building pipelines
-Working with Ansible and CloudFormation to deploy clusters Building Kubernetes clusters
+Working with  CloudFormation to deploy clusters Building Kubernetes clusters
 Building Docker containers in pipelines